annagergaly/deep-learning-friend-recommendation/README.md

 Sample json files as examples for gradio.
 - **Dockerfile**
 The initial version of the dockerfile for containerization.
+- **Friend recommendation with graph neural networks.pptx**
+The presentation prepared for the exam.
 - **documentation.pdf**
 The documentation of the project.
 - **Friend_recommendation.ipynb**